 The most recent official school report card, from 2019, shows that Founders Classical Academy of Schertz is showing improvement.
 Last year, the school was rated Improvement Required (59), but changes in strategy and leadership have sparked a remarkable turnaround.
 Here are the school’s latest ratings:

 - Overall Performance: B (81)

 Founders Classical Academy of Schertz Curriculum and Teachers

-The Founders Classical Academy model uses a classical approach to educate students in the liberal arts and sciences.
+The Founders Classical Academies model uses a classical approach to educate students in the liberal arts and sciences.
 The network has a set of commitments on matters such as offering a knowledge-rich curriculum, leading students to read classic works of history and literature, and appreciating math and science for their beauty—not just their utility.